barronbytes/Learning-to-Code/README.md

-# Coding-Challenges
+# Learning-to-Code

-Welcome to my coding challenge repository, where I embark on the journey of learning programming languages through a series of coding challenges.
-Here, I not only share solutions to questions, but also provide accompanying unit tests.
+I use this repository to document what I am learning to code.
+Sometimes, this involves sharing lessons learned from books, online courses, YouTube tutorials, or hackathon events.
+When appropriate, I edit the original code I share to avoid copyright issues.
 Join me as I share my progress, one challenge at a time, in this collaborative learning space.